Greenhouse Gas Emissions Management

 Internally, we pursue an integrated emissions reduction strategy to ensure compliance with existing and future emissions reduction requirements.
 Through the Canadian Association of Petroleum Producers (CAPP), we work with Canadian governments as they develop and implement new GHG emissions laws and regulations.

 We continue to pursue several GHG emission reduction initiatives such as:

 - Compressor optimization to improve fuel gas efficiency;

 - CO2 capture and sequestration in oil sands tailings;

 - CO2 capture and storage in association with enhanced oil recovery (EOR);

 Natural Gas Conservation

-Also at our Enchant operations in southeast Alberta we have a Carbon Capture and Storage project in place.
-The CO2 is used in enhanced oil recovery (EOR) to increase the amount of crude oil that can be extracted from the field.
-The carbon dioxide is naturally occurring in the reservoir area and, once captured, it is used to allow access to an additional two million barrels of oil that would otherwise have been left in the reservoir.
+At our Enchant operations in southeast Alberta, we are capturing produced CO2 for use in our Enhanced Oil Recovery (EOR) operations to increase the amount of crude oil that can be extracted from the field.
+This process allows access to an additional two million barrels of oil that would otherwise have been left in the reservoir.

 Our Horizon Oil Sands and our Primrose thermal in situ operations also incorporate cogeneration plants for heat integration — the recovery and reuse of waste heat to reduce GHG emissions.
 Through this process, we can simultaneously produce electricity and heat from a single fuel source as an efficient way to meet steam and electricity demands.
 By recycling the waste heat for reuse, we help reduce GHG emissions because our energy consumption is lower than it would be if we produced electricity and heat energy separately.